 -

-Common species: humpback whales, minke whales, blue whales, and white-beaked dolphins
+Common species: Humpback whales, minke whales, blue whales, and white-beaked dolphins

-Akureyri Whale Watching Tour
+Akureyri Whale-Watching Tour

 -

-Price: about 104 USD
+Price: From 99 USD

 -